ObjectIsAdvantag/sparkbot-starterkit/README.md

 # Pick a sparkbot example and run it

 Go to the examples directory and pick an nodejs example.
+We suggest you start with the "basic-webhook.js".

+Hereafter we show you the code, you do not need to modify it for now.
 You'll create your custom sparkbot later, by copy pasting an example and extend the code.

-We suggest you start with the "basic-webhook.js" for now :

 ``` nodejs
 var SparkBot = require("../sparkbot");